rafaelromao/qmk_firmware/users/rafaelromao/readme.md

 ### Tap Dance

 - The key below the right pinky key, in the lower (numpad style) layer, sends dot on single tap and comma on double tap.
-- The first and second mouse buttons can be triggered tapping or holding the same key.
+- The first and second mouse buttons can be triggered tapping or holding the same key, as well as the third and fourth buttons.

 ## Resources